 The mechanics and history of catastrophe.

 Planetary surfaces provide clues to the evolution of a solar system body.
-Craters are the result of one of the most important processes to effect planets, asteroids, and moon.
-Hypervelocity meteoroid impact cratering is a fundamental geologic process that affects the evolution of the entire solar system.
+Craters are the result of one of the most important processes to effect planets, asteroids and moons.
+Hypervelocity[1] meteoroid impact cratering is a fundamental geologic process that affects the evolution of the entire solar system.

-Unlike on Earth, most planetary crusts are long-surviving witnesses of impact bombardment, and this knowledge helps us understand the evolution of the solar system.
-The cratering record of a planetary body offers clues to the relative surface age, impact size and frequency and its crustal structure in space and time.
+Unlike on Earth, most planetary crusts are long-surviving witnesses of impact bombardment[2].
+This knowledge helps us understand the evolution of the solar system.
+The meteorite scars of a planetary body offer clues to the relative surface age and crustal structure of a planet.
+Furthermore, impact size and frequency of craters also add to understanding a planet’s age.
+This process is known as crater morphology.